ansonk4/mcp/README.md

    - Generating summaries and insights
    - Answering questions about your data

+For detailed guidance on how to interact with the assistant and a complete list of available tools, see the [User Guide](user_menu.md).

 ## Features

 - **Multi-step Task Processing**: The AI can automatically continue processing complex tasks without user intervention